zhuminjie/OpenSeesPyDoc/src/cloud_reset_plot.rst

 .. function:: reset_plot(xLabel, yLabel, labels=[])

-   This command is used to reset the :doc:`Plotmodule` with labels.
+   This command is used to reset the :doc:`PlotModule` with labels.

    ========================   ===========================================================================
    ``xLabel`` |str|           the string for the label of x axis.